rdo-infra/ansible-role-dlrn/README.md

     Defaults to '*'.
   - `cron_minute` (optional): If enable_cron=true, set the minute for the cron job.
     Defaults to '*/5' (every 5 minutes).
+  - `shell` (optional): With this we select the shell to use for the given user.
   - `enable_purge` (optional): Enable a cron job to periodically purge old commits from the DLRN db and file system, reducing space requirements.
 Defaults to false.
   - `purge_hour` (optional): If enable_purge is set to true, set the hour for the cron job.